It was almost indiscernible, but the Englischer Garten gave it away. Munich was changing.

 I had never seen a royal carriage before, shunning the crowds of U.K. royal pageants in favour of viewing the spectacle with a cup of tea in front of the telly.

-It was glittering, insane indulgence of a like not seen since the days of absolute European monarchism.
+It was a glittering, insane indulgence like not seen since the days of absolute European monarchism.
+And those days were over.

-Now all that remains of Holy Roman Emperor Charles Albert’s Coronation are a few incredible relics scattered in museums and private collections.
+Now, all that remains of Holy Roman Emperor Charles Albert’s Coronation are a few incredible relics scattered in museums and private collections.

-Which when pieced together can only allude to the grandeur of the 1741 occasion.
+Which, when pieced together, can only allude to the grandeur of the 1741 occasion.

 Every night, Schloss Nymphenburg closes to visitors and its prestigious rooms are empty.
 It is a mausoleum to Bavarian history.

-As I walked through the Nymphenburg gardens on my way back to the tram, I noticed that the leaves here too had begun to drop.
+As I walked through the Nymphenburg gardens on my way back to the tram, I noticed that the leaves here, too, had begun to drop.
 It seemed only fitting.

 If You Visit Munich

-If you are in Munich for more than a day it is certainly worth investing in a three-day Tageskarte for public transport.
+If you are in Munich for more than a day, it is certainly worth investing in a three-day Tageskarte for public transport.

 You can then hop on and off any form of public transport within the inner ring.
 That includes the tram ride up to the nearby Schloss Nymphenburg.